Title: Vice President, Lawyer

 Arnold Garson Cohen, Vice President and Lawyer at Dunn, MacDonald & Reynolds, PC, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in business law.

 Mr. Cohen notably served as a president of the East Tennessee Society of the Archaeological Institute of America and Knoxville Estate Planning Council, as well as president, vice president, and secretary of the East Tennessee Chapter of the Federal Bar Association.
 He also formerly sat on the board of directors for the Knoxville Jewish Alliance, City People, Tanasi Counsel of the Girl Scouts of America and Tennessee Federal Tax Institute, of which he is also a former ex officio member.
 He was also vice president and a board member to the Beck Cultural Exchange Center, Inc. and the Race Relations Center of East Tennessee.
 A former member of the board of visitors to the University of Tennessee Department of Religious Studies, Mr. Cohen is a past chair of the Men’s Cabinet of the Knoxville Jewish Alliance, Community Relations Commission and Knoxville Roundtable National Conference of Christians and Jews.
-Presently, among his civic duties, he is involved with United Way and is a fundraising solicitor to numerous religious, charitable, and educational organizations.
+Presently, among his civic duties, he is involved with numerous religious, charitable, and educational organizations.

 For more information, please visit: